IMG

 Winter is best for waterfowl but summer brings additional visitors such as hobbies.
 Rarities such as black tern occur on migration.
 An early start will be rewarding, especially for passerines, but opening hours begin at 0930.
 The area open to the public consists of a small circular walk and an hour would suffice for a visit, but one's stay can be extended at the cafe overlooking the lake.

 By car, the reserve can be reached via the A36 from Salisbury or Warminster (follow signs for Hanging Langford).
+From the A303, turn off to take the A36 in the direction of Salisbury.

 Although Salisbury-Warminster trains pass by the reserve, there is no station nearby.
 One can cycle to the reserve from Salisbury (closer) or Warminster via National Cycle Route 24.